aProudCynic/eu-council-voting-react/README.md

 - Locking mechanism for certain member states' votes
 - Select feature to manipulate votes of more member states in a more customizable way
+- Query params to recreate vote can be "exported" (copy-pasted) based on current votes

 ### 2.0 - 3.0

 - Introduce date of voting
   - handle EU and Eurozone membership
   - and members states' population accordingly in a dynamic way
+- i18n